 Recent studies reported particle number reductions of 84 to 92% when using a scrubber.
-It is the number concentration of fine and ultra fine particles and not the mass emitted that is the best metric to assess toxicity and exposure risks from particulate matter.
-These fine and ultra fine particles are emitted in higher numbers in MGO exhaust.
+It is the number of fine and ultra fine particles and not the mass emitted that is the best metric to assess toxicity and exposure risks from particulate matter.
+These fine and ultra fine particles are emitted in higher numbers in exhaust from distallate fuels.